Qatari riyal

-The Qatari riyal (sign: QR in Latin, ر.ق in Arabic; ISO code: QAR) is the official currency of the State of Qatar.
-It is divided into 100 dirhams (درهم).
+The Qatari riyal (ريال قطري; sign: QR in Latin, ر.ق in Arabic; ISO code: QAR) is the official currency of the State of Qatar.
+Each riyal, the base unit, is divided into 100 dirhams (درهم).

 History

 Until 1966, Qatar used the Indian rupee as its currency, in the form of Gulf rupees.
 When India devalued the rupee in 1966, Qatar, along with the other states using the Gulf rupee, chose to introduce its own currency.

 Before doing so, Qatar briefly adopted the Saudi riyal, then introduced the Qatar and Dubai riyal following the signing of the Qatar-Dubai Currency Agreement on 21 March 1966.
 The Saudi riyal was worth 1.065 Gulf rupees, whilst the Qatar and Dubai riyal was equal to the Gulf rupee prior to its devaluation.
 Initially pegged with sterling at one shilling and six pence (1s.
 6d.) per riyal, its value was changed to one shilling and nine pence (1s.
 9d.) when sterling was devalued in 1967.

 Following Dubai's entry into the United Arab Emirates, Qatar began issuing the Qatari riyal separate from Dubai on 19 May 1973.
 The old notes continued to circulate in parallel for 90 days, at which time they were withdrawn.